Quick Start

 - Submit your first bug report

-Check your BugPin admin panel - you should see the report in the Reports section!
+Check your BugPin admin panel - you should see the report in the Reports section.

 Next Steps